Fast End-to-End Framework for Cosmological Parameter Inference from CMB Data Using Machine Learning: Analysis

 \subsubsection{Neural network implementation}

-We employ a fully connected NN, using the {\sc optuna} package to sample the hyperparameters space and automatically define the optimal architecture \footnote{We fix the optimizer to {\tt Adam}, with $\beta_1,\beta_2 = 0.9, 0.999$.
-The hyperparameters and the respective searching spaces considered by {\sc optuna} are: number of neurons in the hidden layers: $[1,500]$; number of layers: $[1,3]$; activation function: [{\tt ReLu}, {\tt tanh}]; learning rate: $[10^{-4},10^{-2}]$; batch size: $[50,500]$; and number of epochs: $[50,500]$. }.
+We employ a fully connected NN, using the \textsc{Optuna} package \citep{2019/akiba-optuna} to sample the hyperparameters space and automatically define the optimal architecture \footnote{We fix the optimizer to {\tt Adam}, with $\beta_1,\beta_2 = 0.9, 0.999$.
+The hyperparameters and the respective searching spaces considered by \textsc{Optuna} are: number of neurons in the hidden layers: $[1,500]$; number of layers: $[1,3]$; activation function: [{\tt ReLu}, {\tt tanh}]; learning rate: $[10^{-4},10^{-2}]$; batch size: $[50,500]$; and number of epochs: $[50,500]$. }.
 The maximal number of trials (tested architectures) is fixed to 500, regardless of the case, (i) or (ii), which usually takes no more than 24 hours on 56 cores of a processor Intel Xeon Gold 5120 2.20 GHz and 512 GB of RAM.
 After defining the architecture, the training+validation process provides an NN model in a few minutes.
-The loss function is chosen to be the mean square error, $\mathcal{L} = \langle (y^{Pred} - y^{True})^2 \rangle$, averaged over the simulations, where $y^{Pred}$ and $y^{True}$ are the predicted and true values of the cosmological parameter to be constrained.
+The loss function is chosen to be the mean square error ({\sc mse}), $\mathcal{L} = \langle (y^{Pred} - y^{True})^2 \rangle$, averaged over the simulations, where $y^{Pred}$ and $y^{True}$ are the predicted and true values of the cosmological parameter to be constrained.
+The final hyperparameters selected by \textsc{Optuna} for each of the four NN models are reported in Table \ref{tab:hyperparams}.
+No preprocessing of the input power spectra was applied prior to training; the spectra are passed directly to the network without normalization, PCA decomposition, or dimensionality reduction.
+The stability of the optimization is confirmed by the close agreement between training and test {\sc rmse} values reported in Table \ref{tab:results} (see Section \ref{sec:inference}).